nimroddanielmaayan/natours/notes.md

 - We need to connect to the database using the mongoose.connect() method before we can do anything else with mongoose, in any file which connects to the database.
 Because of this, it's best practice to put the mongoose.connect() method only in one file, usually the server.js file

+- The query object: Every node request has a query object, which is a special mongoose object.
+We can access it using req.query.
+We can also chain methods to it, and then execute it using await.
+We can use it in order to manipulate data, etc. A lot of the operations that can be done on requests (like sorting and filtering) are done using the query object

+- Sort\filter\pagination parameters are just regular query parameters, that can be sent by the request.
+They can then be passed into functions

+- Sorting in reverse order is done using the - sign before the field name in the query string.
+Sorting by multiple fields (in case several results of one field share the same rank) is done by separating the fields with a comma

 - Filtering with Mongoose:
     - It's possible to filter get requests using the query string that's sent to the server, according to any field in the database.
 For example: /api/v1/tours?duration=5&difficulty=easy
     - The query string will be available in the req.query object